Skip to main content

 How do I add the favicon to my website?

 Upload the downloaded files to the root directory of your website.
-Then copy the HTML snippet from this tool and paste it inside the <head> section of every page.
+Then copy the HTML snippet from the Best Answer Hub Favicon Generator and paste it inside the <head> section of every page.
 The snippet includes <link> tags for ICO, PNG, and SVG formats, plus the Apple touch icon meta tag.
 If you are using a static site generator like Astro, Hugo, or Jekyll, place the files in the public or static folder.

 What is an SVG favicon and why should I use one?